fetep/kv/README.md

 Keys use "." for namespace.
 Example key names: "hardware.cpu_model", "foo".

-The full canonical "path" for a value includes the node and the key name.
+The full canonical "path" for a value includes the node and the key name, joined with a '#'.

-Example path: "host/bar.hardware.cpu_model".
+Example path: "host/bar#hardware.cpu_model".

 ## Data File Format
 ...